Resorts World Sentosa becomes the city-state's first casino

 A steady stream of visitors enter the casino after it officially opened.

 The casino floor itself is vast, stretching over 15,000 square meters, with 530 gaming tables and 1,300 slot machines spread throughout the complex.
 An estimated 13 million visitors are expected for the first year of operation, and when fully open over 10,000 people will be employed, according to officials.
 RWS is also looking at different events to attract gamblers and visitors -- poker tournaments and championships high on the list.
+The casino opening is part of the initial phased opening for Resorts World, which began on January 20 with the opening of its four hotels (Crockfords Tower, Hotel Michael, Festive Hotel and Hard Rock Hotel Singapore).
+The FestiveWalk shopping and dining promenade soft-opened on January 30.

 For the casino opening, there were a day of festivities -- including the debut of its public attraction, Lake of Dreams, and evening previews at the Universal Studios theme park.